Cousality/Cousality/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Java for my University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Cousality@proton.me
-- 😄 Pronouns: Guess
 - ⚡ Fun fact: I don't do fun